The Rise of the B2B Citizen Content Creator

 Distraction from paid role.
 Doing two jobs can easily lead to distraction from the individual’s paid job.
 Even though content creation has become much easier, there is still a lot of work involved.
 A Citizen Content Creator is likely to feel very passionate about their content creation, perhaps more so than the job they are paid to do.
 It is, therefore, important to find a balance that allows you to perform as expected (or more) in their paid roles.

 Frustration.
-Citizen Content Creators may find a lot of fulfilment and enjoyment in creating their content, but it may also have been motivated by a lack of relevant and available content within the business.
-In having to do create the content due to lack of company support, there may be seeds of frustration that may grow and become more apparent the more content the Citizen Content Creator generates.
+Citizen Content Creators may get a lot of fulfilment and enjoyment from creating their content, but it may also have been motivated by a lack of relevant and available content within the business.
+In having to create the content due to lack of company support, there may be seeds of frustration that may grow and become more apparent the more content the Citizen Content Creator generates.

 Internal repercussions for unsanctioned content.
 The employer, company, or superiors may not be aware of, or have approved, the content creation effort by Citizen Content Creators.
 This can quickly lead to negative internal repercussions for the Citizen Content Creator, especially if it leads to above mentioned distractions from their paid role.
 What was intended to enhance the company’s messaging and content production may turn into a negative downside that can have an impact on the individual’s career.